Bank Foreign Currency Exchange Rate In Pakistan 26 November 2024 - UrduPoint

 Bank Foreign Currency Exchange Rate In Pakistan 26 November 2024

-Treasury Management Division of National Bank of Pakistan (NBP) on Tuesday the following exchange rates
+Treasury Management Division of National Bank of Pakistan (NBP) on Wednesday issued the following exchange rates

-KARACHI, (UrduPoint / Pakistan Point News - 26th Nov, 2024) Treasury Management Division of National Bank of Pakistan (NBP) on Tuesday the following exchange rates.
+KARACHI, (UrduPoint / Pakistan Point News - 27th Nov, 2024) Treasury Management Division of National Bank of Pakistan (NBP) on Wednesday issued the following exchange rates.

 CURRENCY SYMBOL TT Selling TT Buying